kind2-mc/kind2/doc/usr/source/9_other/10_maximal_unsafe_abstraction.rst

 ==========================

-The maximal unsafe abstraction generation is a post-analysis treatement that computes a maximal subset of weak assumptions to add to the system such that the system is still unsafe.
+The maximal unsafe abstraction generation is a post-analysis treatement that computes a maximal subset of the weak assumptions such that the system is still unsafe even if these weak assumptions are satisifed.

 To enable maximal unsafe abstraction generation, run